OpenWebconcept/operaton-dmn-evaluator/README.md

 A live demo of the plugin is available at https://owc-gemeente.open-regels.nl/

 - **Page 1**: The start form opens with pre-filled data via the Haal Centraal BRP API using a test citizen service number (BSN).
 A fictitious income has been prefilled as well.
 Click “Next”.
-- **Page 2**: Adjust the radio buttons as needed and click “Evaluate.”
+- **Page 2**: Adjust the radio buttons as needed and click .”
 If left unchanged, the value “true” will appear for both “eligibilityHeusdenPass” and “eligibilityChildPackage”.
 A green confirmation notification will briefly appear in the top right corner.
 Click “Next.”
 - **Page 3**: The final step shows an overview of all input and output values per decision table.
 In this example, there are 11 tables, making it 100% transparent how decisions regarding Heusden Pass and Child Package eligibility are made.